anywherer/thing/content/language processing.md

 Ok well, that's not the only problem.

-look, what i'm trying to say here is that
+Look, what i'm trying to say here is that

 ![[language processing 2024-11-08T21.03.02.excalidraw.svg|500]]
 %%[[language processing 2024-11-08T21.03.02.excalidraw.md|🖋 Edit in Excalidraw]]%%

-this is what i find in myself - voices that it's not that annoying. they are helpful. they are my thoughts, so to speak. but they are so loud. much like myself, they cannot keep their thoughts to themselves, can they?
+This is what I find in myself - voices that keep commenting on everything.
+It's not good.

+But it's not that they are annoying.
+They are helpful.
+They are my thoughts, so to speak, but they are so loud.

+Much like myself, they cannot keep their thoughts to themselves, can they?

 so i figured to myself,